OWASP/IoTGoat/docker/README.md

 2. [Docker Compose](https://docs.docker.com/compose/install/)
    - Docker Compose simplifies the orchestration of multi-container Docker applications.
 3. [QEMU](https://www.qemu.org/download/)
-   - QEMU is used to convert the IoTGoat image to qcow2 format.
+   - The `qemu-img` tool from QEMU is used to convert the IoTGoat image to the qcow2 format.
 4. [IoTGoat - Latest Release](https://github.com/OWASP/IoTGoat/releases/latest)
    - The IoTGoat image is used to run the IoT environment.
    - The image is required to be in qcow2 format.